-I am a Digital Civics PhD student at Newcastle University, working with powered wheelchair users to understand their experiences of mobility in cities and public spaces through mobile technologies.
+I am currently writing up my PhD thesis in Digital Civics at Open Lab, Newcastle University.
+I worked with powered wheelchair users to understand their experiences of mobility in cities and public spaces through mobile technologies.

-Together, we are exploring ways their experiences help bring about more accessible places and interactions.
-This work lies at the intersection of disability studies, human geography, sociology, urbanism and human computer interaction.
+Together, we are exploring how their experiences might help lead to more accessible places and interactions.
+This research lies at the intersection of disability studies, human geography, sociology, urbanism and human computer interaction (HCI).

 Prior to my PhD, I worked in translational neuromuscular research for the TREAT-NMD Alliance, working especially on liaison and engagement between clinicians, researchers, patients and families as part of the CARE-NMD project.